-All sites are required to complete a dust risk assessment which informs the site about the level of dust mitigation that should be employed.
-The Greater London Authority's Supplementary Planning Guidance (SPG) for the control of dust from demolition and construction should be used when assessing the dust impacts and mitigation measures required by the development.
+The Greater London Authority's Supplementary Planning Guidance (SPG) for the control of dust from demolition and construction can be used as a guide to assess the dust impacts and mitigation measures required by the development.
 Guidance published by the IAQM on the 'Assessment of Dust from Demolition and Construction' should also be referend to when making the assessment.

 The measures identified in the tables in appendix 7 of the guidance are by no means an exhaustive list but do capture good practice measures to help sites mitigate noise and vibration impacts.
 Please note that following this guidance does not constitute a legal defence for the use of Best Practicable Means, and action can still be taken under section 79 and 80 of the Environmental Protection Act 1990